BillionJothi/Dots_And_Boxes/README.md

 	<p align="center">
 		<span align="center"> <b> Dots & Boxes Android Mobile Game (Casual) </b> </span>
 	</p>
 	The game mechanics was originally modeled in Vienna Development Model (VDM) using Overture.
-Upon validation, the app was designed and programmed using Java following the Mobile Application Development Cycle.
-The app was designed with the key idea to make each and every option within the game customizable whilst keeping to the Android Material Design choices.
+Upon validation, the game was designed and programmed using Java - following the Mobile Application Development Cycle (see hyperlinks below this).
+The app was designed with the key idea to make each and every option within the game customizable whilst keeping to the Android Material Design.
 </div>